NREL/EnergyPlus/design/FY2022/NFP-90-1-Metrics.md

 ## Engineering Reference ##

-The EngeineeringReference will be updated to include the formulas used to calculate the two metrics and be referenced from the corresponding EnergyPlus components.
+The EngineeringReference will be updated to include the formulas used to calculate the two metrics and be referenced from the corresponding EnergyPlus components.

 ## Example Files and Transition Changes ##